 Working throughout Scotland on a one-to-one basis.
-I specialise in Natural Horsemanship ground work online and liberty (which can be working on agility tasks) and also bitless bridle riding techniques.
+I specialise in Horsemanship ground work online and liberty (which can be working on agility tasks) and also bitless bridle riding techniques.

 This involves getting to grips with horsemanship tools and a basic understanding of communication with your horse.
-Teaching you to teach your horse how to be calm and relaxed whilst having respect of your space and requests.
-Looking for relaxation and co-operation from the start.
+Teaching you to help your horse to be calm and relaxed whilst having co-operation of your requests but also making sure you listen to your horses too.
 Lessons involve ground and ridden work in walk and trot.
-Riding skills are started by learning to use your seat connection well and for the horse to learn to listen to your body aids rather than relying on your reins.
+Riding skills are started by learning to use your breathing through to a seat connection and for the horse to learn to listen to your body aids rather than relying on your reins.

-Equipment: For good results use a natural rope halter, 12′ lead rope and a short training arm with string attached.
+Equipment: For good results use a natural rope halter, 12′ lead rope and a short training arm with string or flag attached if necessary.
 I teach bitless riding with the rope halter and lead rope.

 In this level I start teaching about leadership phases of intent and work towards more lightness, understanding and communication between you and your horse.
 This level is about having more fun and will help you and your horse find more confidence with obstacles and tasks.
 Learning how to help your horse become more flexible and balanced with a better understanding of impulsion.
 The ground and ridden work at this level is in walk, trot and the start of canter work.
 Ridden work is getting more refined with the body aids.
 It is also the stage that liberty work can be started.

 This level is for those that have already gone through stages 1 & 2.
-We start working with the 45′ line and long reins and the three gaits of walk, trot and canter are now used.
+We keep working with the 22′ line and long reins and the three gaits of walk, trot and canter are now used.
 Everything is becoming more refined and the liberty work is fun and checks our ‘connection’ with our horse.
 If appropriate I will teach working with a 45′ line.
-Ridden work is bitless either with a rope halter/clip on rope reins or a bitless bridle and we use much more subtle riding aids.
+Ridden work is bitless either with a rope halter/clip on rope reins or a bitless bridle or even a cordeo and we use much more subtle riding aids.
 The start of lateral work can now be applied when riding (which can be transfered to riding with a bridle/bit if you so choose to do at home).
 I personally teach riding lessons bitless to help reinforce the body aids but all ridden work is about getting that weight/seat/leg/hand connection with lightness.